RTFC Homepage

 New:

-with the Braille tag "Ignore page change", no more manual page changes are transferred to the target file.
+With the Braille tag "Ignore page breaks", manual page breaks are no longer carried over into the target file.
 Instead, the text flow continues without interruption.
-This can also be applied specifically to specific page changes by inserting the tag before and after a page change to turn the page turn off and on.
+This can also be applied selectively to specific page breaks by inserting the tag before and after a page break to switch the page break off and back on.

 Improvement:

-the back translation is now always performed when a file with a known Braille extension is converted.
-If the file was not originally created with RTFC or if it comes from another device, the option "Query settings for back translation", the corresponding dialog is always displayed.
-The back translation is also performed if a file contains binary zeros and may not be a well-formed BRL file.
-If the file does not comply with the rules of Braille or contains inadmissible control characters, the result of the back translation may be correspondingly inadequate.
+Back-translation is now always performed when a file with a file extension known for Braille is converted.
+If the file was not originally created with RTFC, or comes from a different device, the corresponding dialog is always shown at the start of conversion when the "Ask for back translation settings" option is enabled.
+Back-translation is also performed when a file contains binary zeros and may not be a well-formed BRL file.
+If the file does not conform to the rules of Braille, or contains invalid control characters, the back-translation result may be correspondingly poor.

 Improvement:

-to the keywords in a Index Words that only appear in headings are now added.
-Previously, only the body of the text without headings was taken into account.
+Keywords in an index now also include words that occur exclusively in headings.
+Previously, only the body text without headings was taken into account.

 Improvement:

-the accessibility check now also takes into account Manually continued enumerations and numbering.
-If a following line in a list was created by a paragraph mark and then the bullet was deleted with the Delete key, this is considered an error.
-If you want to write multiple paragraphs within a list item, you need to use manual (soft) line breaks to connect the paragraphs together.
-Otherwise, the list will be interrupted at this point when converted to file formats such as Braille, Daisy or HTML and will no longer appear as a continuous list.
+The accessibility check now also takes manually continued bullet lists and numbered lists into account.
+If a follow-up line in a list was created with a paragraph mark and the bullet character was then deleted with the Backspace key, this is now flagged as an error.
+If you want to write several paragraphs within one list item, you must use manual (soft) line breaks to join the paragraphs together.
+Otherwise, the list will be broken at that point when converting to file formats such as Braille, Daisy, or HTML, and will no longer appear as a continuous list.

 Improvement:

-in the accessibility report, the environment of a quotation mark is displayed in the warning "Odd Number of Quotation Marks" is now more clearly reproduced.
-This makes it easier to find misplaced or missing quotation marks in documents.
+In the accessibility report, the context around a quotation mark shown for the "Odd number of quotation marks" warning is now presented more clearly.
+This makes it easier to find incorrectly placed or missing quotation marks in documents.

 Improvement:

-in the accessibility report, footnotes and endnotes are now counted separately in the statistics on the objects.
+In the accessibility report, footnotes and endnotes are now counted separately in the object statistics.

 Improvement:

-In the accessibility report, the font statistics now also show the character maps and associated language groups.
-Word automatically assigns character maps for foreign languages when you use foreign language letters in a document.
-By displaying it in the accessibility report, you can check if this may have been unintentional.
+In the accessibility report, the font statistics now also show the character tables and associated language groups.
+Character tables for foreign languages are assigned automatically by Word when you use foreign-language letters in a document.
+Displaying them in the accessibility report lets you check whether this may have happened unintentionally.

 Bug fix:

-if the alternative text of a graphic contained Unicode characters, it could not be included in the target file.
+If a graphic's alt text contained Unicode characters, it could not be carried over into the target file.

 Bug fix:

-when converting to Braille, the black text page transition was not specified after a manual page change when the "Wrap Text" option was disabled in the "Format" section of the text profile.
-This had an impact, among other things, on documents that were converted with the "Note Device" profile.
+When converting to Braille, the print-page transition after a manual page break was not indicated if the "Wrap text" option in the "Format" section of the text profile was disabled.
+This affected, among others, documents converted with the "Note Taker" profile.

 Bug fix:

-when converted to Braille, line breaks within advertisement characters for table cells at the beginning of a page were not displayed when the "Specify black text page transition with page number" option was enabled.
+When converting to Braille, line breaks within indicator characters for table cells at the start of a page were not output if the "Mark Print page with page Number" option was enabled.

 Bug fix:

-if the "Save files to the source document" and converting a document from OneDrive to an audio book using Microsoft Word, the files are now stored in a subdirectory with the source document.
-If the location of the source document cannot be determined on the local computer, the subdirectory is created in the configured default target directory of RTFC.
-Until now, the files in this case were incorrectly stored directly in the default target directory without a subdirectory.
+If the "Save files in source Folder" option is enabled and a document from OneDrive is converted to an audiobook with Microsoft Word, the files are now saved in a subdirectory next to the source document.
+If the location of the source document cannot be determined on the local computer, the subdirectory is created in RTFC's configured default target directory.
+Previously, in this case the files were incorrectly saved directly in the default target directory without a subdirectory.

 9.04